geoserver/geoserver/doc/en/user/source/community/arcsde/index.rst

 .. note:: ArcSDE support is not enabled by default and requires the ArcSDE extension to be installed prior to use.
 Please see the section on :ref:`arcsde_install` for details.

 ESRI's `ArcSDE <http://www.esri.com/software/arcgis/arcsde/>`_ is a spatial engine that runs on top of a relational database such as Oracle or SQL Server.
 GeoServer with the ArcSDE extension supports ArcSDE **versions 10.2 and 10.3**.
 It has been tested with **Oracle 10g** and **Microsoft SQL Server 2000 Developer Edition**.
 The ArcSDE extension is based on the GeoTools ArcSDE driver and uses the ESRI Java API libraries.
-See the `GeoTools ArcSDE page <http://docs.geotools.org/latest/userguide/library/data/arcsde.html>`_ for more technical details.
+See the :geotools:`GeoTools ArcSDE page <library/data/arcsde.html>` for more technical details.

 There are two types of ArcSDE data that can be added to GeoServer:  **vector** and **raster**.